MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 The metric values are for the last 30 days and calculated as follows:

 ```
-Percentage value = (Number of actions performed * 100) / Number of views.
+Percentage value = (Number of actions performed * 100) / Number of views
 ```

 For example, when a card is displayed for 10 users and only four users have performed an action, the value displayed is 40%.